warmbit/tips/README.md

 # Tips

-## git sync fork with original repo
+## How to git sync fork with original repo

 For example, https://github.com/warmbit/excalidraw is forked from https://github.com/excalidraw/excalidraw.
+Need to make sure that my local is updated with the original.

-### check if there is any remote repo configured
+### 1. check if there is any remote repo configured
+Skip this step if it is configured.

 ```
 $ git remote -v